Rupert Gavin: Recent theatre productions, co-productions and financings

 In 2012 the Evening Standard newspaper dubbed Gavin "Mr West End" about London's Theatreland.
-Productions/co-productions by Incidental Colman have won seventeen Olivier awards for either Best New Play, Best Play Revival, Best New Musical, Best Musical Revival or Best Entertainment.
+Productions/co-productions by Incidental Colman have won thirty Olivier awards for either Best New Play, Best Play Revival, Best New Musical, Best Musical Revival or Best Entertainment.

 Personal life

 Gavin married Ellen Miller in 1991; the couple has two daughters, Alexandra and Isabella, and live in London.
 Debrett's lists his leisure activities as "...theatre producer, lyricist and gardener".
 He is a Fellow of the Royal Television Society.

 Charitable activities

-Gavin is Chairman of the charity Historic Royal Palaces.
+Gavin is Chair of the English National Ballet and a trustee of the Women’s Prize for Playwriting.
+He is also a trustee of the Theatre Development Trust.

-He has been a lifelong contributor to the Grocers' Charity, which supports a range of small charities.
+Gavin has been involved with the Grocers’ Charity, which supports a range of small charities.
 He currently sits on the Education and Charities Committee of the Grocers' Company.
 He is a Patron of the Hay Literary Festival, the London Library, and the Purbeck International Chamber Music Festival.
 He sits on the Development Council of the Almeida Theatre.